jsenv/core/docs/browser-explorer-server/browser-explorer-server.md

 node ./start-browser-explorer-server.js
 ```

+A first main server will start.
+This one is used by the whole jsenv project.<br />
-A server will start listening at `http://127.0.0.1:3456` and log that info in your terminal.<br />
+A second server will start.
+That's the one we're interested in right now.
+The url `http://127.0.0.1:3456` is logged in your terminal.<br />

 3. Open `http://127.0.0.1:3456` using a browser